Money: Coinage

 These factors led to the shift of the store of value being the metal itself: at first silver, then both silver and gold, and at one point there was bronze as well.
 Now we have copper coins and other non-precious metals as coins.
 Metals were mined, weighed, and stamped into coins.
 This was to assure the individual taking the coin that he was getting a certain known weight of precious metal.
 Coins could be counterfeited, but they also created a new unit of account, which helped lead to banking.
 Archimedes' principle provided the next link: coins could now be easily tested for their fine weight of the metal, and thus the value of a coin could be determined, even if it had been shaved, debased or otherwise tampered with (see Numismatics).

 In most major economies using coinage, copper, silver, and gold formed three tiers of coins.
 Gold coins were used for large purchases, payment of the military, and backing of state activities.
 Silver coins were used for midsized transactions, and as a unit of account for taxes, dues, contracts, and fealty, while copper coins represented the coinage of common transaction.
 This system had been used in ancient India since the time of the Mahajanapadas.
-In Europe, this system worked through the medieval period because there was virtually no new gold, silver, or copper introduced through mining or conquest.
-Thus the overall ratios of the three coinages remained roughly equivalent.
+Silver mining fell from a maximum of 200 tons per annum during the Roman empire to 50 tons per annum before the industrial revolution.